AdityaSinghDevs/adityapratapsingh.github.io/_pages/home.md

 ## About Me

-I am an undergraduate majoring in Artificial Intelligence and Data Science, with a strong interest in **applied machine learning systems and research-oriented LLM engineering**.
+I am a junior undergraduate student majoring in Artificial Intelligence and Data Science, with a strong interest in **applied machine learning systems and research-oriented LLM engineering**.

 My current focus lies in understanding how large language models behave under practical constraints — particularly how **parameter-efficient fine-tuning and compression techniques** (such as LoRA, quantization, and pruning) influence **internal representations, attention dynamics, and downstream behavior** of transformer-based models.
 I am exploring these questions through controlled experiments and analysis, with the goal of developing a deeper systems-level understanding rather than producing surface-level benchmarks.